Lumavate-Team/documentation/docs/localdev.rst

 Implementing Tool API Endpoints
 -------------------------------

-Every Tool developed to be registered within Lumavate must implement two key API endpoints
+Every Tool developed to be registered within Lumavate must implement two key API endpoints.
+Each endpoint will contain dynamic parts that correspond to both the type of Tool uploaded (denoted as widget_type), along with the logical location of the
+Tool itself (denoted as integration_cloud).
+Both of these URI parts are in the form of a string & should be consumed dynamically.

+Required Endpoints
+^^^^^^^^^^^^^^^^^^

 * DISCOVER